Phyllis Mander-Jones: Early life

 Phyllis Mander-Jones was born in Homebush, Sydney, Australia, the eldest child of physician George Mander Jones and his wife Margaret Fleming (née Arnott).
 Both parents had commercial connections: George was the grandson of retailer David Jones, whilst Margaret was the daughter of Australia's leading biscuit manufacturer, William Arnott.

-The young Mander-Jones family had two stints in England between 1899-1906, before settling in the Sydney suburb of Wahroonga.
-She and her sister Mildred were educated at nearby Abbotsleigh an Independent Girls’ School, while her three brothers: Evan, Burnett and Geoffrey went to Shore School.
+The young Mander-Jones family had two stints in England between 1899 and 1906, before settling in the Sydney suburb of Wahroonga.
+She and her sister Mildred were educated at nearby Abbotsleigh a private girls' school, while her three brothers: Evan, Burnett and Geoffrey went to Shore School.

 On matriculation Phyllis entered the University of Sydney.
 Residing at Women's College she graduated with a Bachelor of Arts in languages in 1917, awarded honours in German and French.
-After graduating she was offered a teaching position at Abbotsleigh but chose instead private tutoring after many years of study.
+After graduating she was offered a teaching position at Abbotsleigh but instead chose private tutoring.

 Career

 Librarian

 Mander-Jones was appointed to the staff of the Public Library of NSW (State Library of NSW) in 1925.
 She began as a library assistant and worked her way through the ranks of the organisation becoming a qualified librarian in 1933 and appointed to the position of Bibliographer in 1941.
 Her bibliographical work included lecturing on historical bibliography in the library schools of the early 1940s.

 1942 saw her appointment to the Mitchell Library.
 Coinciding with war service her energies were redirected, being employed by the Department of the Army in censorship.
-Her proficiency in languages was an asset and utilised between 1942-1945.
+Her proficiency in languages was an asset and utilised between 1942 and 1945.
 Her bibliographic skills were also called upon under the direction of Mitchell Librarian, Ida Leeson, for the Allied Geographic Section.